-After reviewing the 7 best practices for Google App Campaigns, below we have compiled a complementary list of Google launches, updates, and refreshes that have rolled out recently, as well as a quick guide for who wants to understand each of these changes.
+After reviewing the 7 best practices for Google App Campaigns, below we have compiled a complementary list of Google launches, updates, and recent refreshes, as well as a quick guide for who wants to understand each of these changes.

 - Product Feeds for App Ads: by creating product feeds you can accomplish 2 things, first is that you provide more signals to the algorithm, and second, you show ads with more information – in the Display Network for now (soon on YouTube as well).
 In this way you can also accomplish 2 things: you improve the performance of the campaigns, and you also offer more options to the users, so you increase the chances of them clicking your ads for the right reasons.
 You could find that in campaign settings if whitelisted and add any brands as “products”.